-The Company's net earnings were \$7.4 million, or \$2.04 per share, for the full year 2014, compared to \$7.1 million, or \$1.95 per share, for the full year 2013.
+The Company's net earnings were \$7.9 million, or \$2.16 per share, for the full year 2015, compared to \$7.4 million, or \$2.04 per share, for the full year 2014.

-Net interest income (tax-equivalent) was \$22.7 million in 2014, compared to \$22.4 million in 2013.
+Net interest income (tax-equivalent) was \$24.1 million in 2015, compared to \$22.7 million in 2014.
 The increase was primarily due to a reduction in interest expense as the Company repaid higher-cost wholesale funding sources and lowered its deposit costs.
-The decrease in interest expense was partially offset by a decrease in interest income as yields on interest-earning assets also declined.
+Additionally, the Company continued its efforts to increase earnings by shifting its asset mix through loan growth.
+Net interest income (tax-equivalent) for 2015 included \$0.2 million in recoveries of interest related to payoffs received on two loans that were previously impaired.
+Excluding the impact of these interest recoveries, net interest income (tax-equivalent) would have been \$23.9 million for 2015, an increase of 5% compared to 2014.

-The provision for loan losses was \$0.1 million in 2014, compared to \$0.4 million in 2013.
-The decrease in the provision for loan losses was primarily due to a decline in net charge-offs and improvement in the overall credit quality of the loan portfolio, including lower levels of adversely classified and nonperforming loans.
-Net charge-offs were \$0.5 million, or 0.12% of average loans, in 2014, compared to \$1.9 million, or 0.48% of average loans, in 2013.
+The provision for loan losses was \$0.2 million in 2015, compared to \$0.1 million in 2014.
+The increase in the provision for loan losses was primarily due to a slight increase in net charge-offs.
+Net charge-offs were \$0.7 million, or 0.18% of average loans, in 2015, compared to \$0.5 million, or 0.12% of average loans, in 2014.
+Overall, the level of allowance decreased due to a decrease in adversely classified loans and historical loss rates used in the allowance for loan loss calculation.